maidsafe/Whitepapers/Project-Safe.md

 On the SAFE network, the following rules ensure a trusted group:

 * It is hard to have a vault with a particular address (the address of a new vault will be defined by the network using the hash of the vault’s credentials).
 In addition, each time a vault is switched off and then rejoins the network, it will be assigned a new address.
-Further more, the node will not be considered as full functional vault till complete the verification period.
+Furthermore, the node will not be considered a full functional vault until the verification period is complete.
 * When a request is emitted from a group, all group member’s signatures will be attached.
-On the receiver side, not only a routing level find closest verification will be carried out to verify the senders are really closest nodes to the target, but also the public keys for the nodes will be downloaded from the network to validate signatures.
+On the receiver side, a routing level find closest verification will be carried out to verify the senders are really closest nodes to the target.
+In addition, the public keys for the nodes will be downloaded from the network to validate signatures.
 * The exchange of a vault between different users is not allowed.
-A vault is allowed to be not linked to an account (unowned) and then linked to an account later (becomes owned).
-However once linked, that vault cannot be detached.
+It is possible for a vault not to be linked to an account (unowned) and then linked to an account later (owned).
+However, once linked that vault cannot be detached.

 Furthermore, there is the RUDP [ref RUDP] layer which encrypts communications between nodes to prevent the message content from being secretly modified by a third party.
 This ensures the request reflects the real intention of the sender.